Jung Il-hoon: 2012–2016: Debut in BtoB and early career

+2017–2020: Solo career beginnings and hiatus

-On May 24, 2017, it was revealed that Jung would be releasing a self-composed track on May 30, as part of BtoB's "Piece of BtoB" solo project.
-On May 26, it was revealed the song would be "Fancy Shoes", a song that he had had previously performed at BtoB's solo concert, BtoB Time 2017.
+On May 24, 2017, it was announced that Jung would be releasing a self-composed track on May 30, as part of BtoB's "Piece of BtoB" solo project.
+He released "Fancy Shoes", a song that he had previously performed at BtoB's solo concert, BtoB Time 2017.

 In September 2017, it was announced Jung would be joining the cast of web-mockumentary (fashioned as a cosmetics reality program), The Cushion, alongside label mate Yoo Seon-ho and Korean beauty YouTuber Lena.
 All the episodes were uploaded on Naver TV, YouTube and Oksusu from October to November 2017.

 On February 12, 2018, it was announced that Jung would be releasing his first solo album in March.
-The album, titled Big Wave, was released on March 8, containing five tracks which feature fellow BtoB member Hyunsik with the song "Come Closer" and Jinho of Pentagon with the song "Always".
-The lead single, titled "She's Gone", is a hip hop song which describes complicated break up feelings.
+The album, titled Big Wave, was released on March 8, containing five tracks which featured fellow BtoB member Hyunsik with the song "Come Closer" and Jinho of Pentagon with the song "Always".
+The lead single, titled "She's Gone", is a hip-hop song which describes complicated break up feelings.
 Jung had previously performed the song at BTOB's 2017 BTOB Time - Our Concert, from 23 to 24 December at the Ilsan Kintex Exhibition Center.
-He participated in writing and composing the songs.
+He participated in writing and composing all songs on the EP.
 In October, he was featured on the song "Cookies" from F.T.
 Island's Lee Hong-gi's EP Do n Do.

 On February 21, 2019, Jung dropped a digital single, "Spoiler", featuring solo artist Babylon.

+Jung departed from BtoB following a drug scandal on December 31, 2020, after being investigated by the Seoul Metropolitan Police Agency for using marijuana in prior years.

+2024–present: Return to activities

+From October 4 to October 6, 2024, Jung held his first solo art exhibition "Tiny Ark" at KIR SEOUL.
+On November 21, Jung released the digital single, "lullaby", his first release in nearly six years.

 Personal life

-He was the DJ for Idol Radio for Episodes 7-363 (absent in episodes 31, 198, 308) from September 2018 until September 2019.
+Enlistment

-Jung enlisted on May 28, 2020 and was serving as a public service worker.
+Jung enlisted on May 28, 2020, and was serving as a public service worker.